computational-metabolomics/dmadb-docs/docs/source/getting-started.rst

 **Note that the data present in the current iteration of the DMAdb site is currently only derived from the Deep Metabolome Annotation of Daphnia magna**.

 The DMAdb site is built of from three Django applications, which are designed to be used together to provide a comprehensive solution for managing and analysing metabolomics data.
-The Django applications are: django-mogi, django-galaxy and django-gfiles.
+See below:

+* django-mogi
+* django-galaxy
+* django-gfiles

 .. figure:: images/dmadb_summary.svg